 The most important for each brand is to do something that people will appreciate.
 The thing you stand for, your values, vision, and mission.
 Your company should implement a person-centered approach to reach everyone in your target audience.
 That’s how well-established brands managed to do it.

-Nike, a famous company engaged in selling footwear and sportswear, is one of the leaders in this industry for decades and admired by people all around the world.
+Nike, a famous company engaged in selling footwear and sportswear, has been one of the leaders in this industry for decades and is admired by people all around the world.
 Nike is associated with ruggedness and excitement.
 Its shoes and apparel are considered durable, outdoorsy, and worth paying more money.
 Nike’s “Just Do It” slogan encourages customers to action and lets them believe that they can achieve everything they desire.

 The motor company has a rugged brand identity because of its gritty language and rough tone of voice.
 The brand addresses its audience, people with rebellious spirit without any corporate overtones or pleasantries.
 Harley Davidson attracts people who want to feel free and independent by riding a luxurious motorcycle that features cruising agility perfect for long rides.

 This personal care brand appeals to different types of women.
-It has an elegant and simple personality and encourages to see the beauty of every woman.
+It has an elegant and straightforward personality and encourages to see the beauty of every woman.
 Dove communicates the essence of true inner beauty.
 Moreover, the brand has released a new campaign that emphasizes that we shouldn’t believe in unrealistic beauty ideals but rather care about individual beauty.

 Tesla combines such traits as excitement and sophistication.
 Driving a Tesla allows customers to express their attitude towards the environment.
-By buying an electric car a person can encourage others to do so.
+By buying an electric car, a person can encourage others to do so.
 It empowers people to change the world and obtain unforgettable experiences.

 To put it simply, establishing a strong brand personality allows you to help prospects decide whether your company suits them perfectly.
-Moreover, it’s critical when you have a lot of competitors and you need to stand out.
+Moreover, it’s critical when you have a lot of competitors, and you need to stand out.
 It will help you build strong relationships with your clients and obtain their trust and loyalty.

-- The article “Crafting Your Brand Personality” defines the term and covers the brand personality traits.
+- Crafting Your Brand Personality defines the term and covers the brand personality traits.

-- The article “The Importance Of Brand Personality” defines the term and the benefits it brings to a company.
+- The Importance Of Brand Personality defines the term and the benefits it brings to a company.

-- The article “Brand Personality Definition, Frameworks & Examples to Inspire You ~ PLUS Free Exercise + Quiz!” defines the term, provides 3 frameworks to define brand personality, explains how to communicate brand personality, and offers several examples.
+- Brand Personality Definition, Frameworks & Examples to Inspire You ~ PLUS Free Exercise + Quiz! defines the term, provides three frameworks to define brand personality, explains how to communicate brand personality, and offers several examples.

-Last Updated: 19.07.2021
+Last Updated: 19.10.2021